eslager/TGIS503_FA2021/Lab1-Instructions.md

 ### Section 1: Introduction
 This lab is intended to help you dive into web development.
 In this lab you will develop a webpage from scratch and add some content to it.
 This document outlines the steps you should take to get started building a website and the required functionality that must be available in the final submission.

-Labs in this class will not be step-by-step instructions.
-It is expected that if you don’t know how to do something that you attempt to find the answer, ask your peers, or come to me for guidance.
+This lab does not include step-by-step instructions for every task.
+It is expected that if you don’t know how to do something that you attempt to find the answer (e.g. by searching your class notes), ask your peers, or come to me for guidance.
 I’ve included some helpful links at the end of this document that should be a good starting point for figuring out how to do specific tasks.

 Your website should teach me something.
 It can be about anything as long as there is a coherent theme for the site.
 It should have interactivity and allow me to navigate around different subjects surrounding your topic.
 Use as many different types of media as you are comfortable with to help convey your point.
 Specific requirements can be found in this document in section 3, and grading rubric is available on Canvas.